SyedAsadRazaDevops/MongoDB-Performance-Monitoring-commands-tools-tips/README.md

 2- **mongotop**
 The mongotop command gives you information on MongoDB’s read and write operations, exposed in read time and printed by default, every second.

-**There are also commands that you can run from within the MongoDB instance itself including**

-**serverStatus** – returns the general status of the database,
+3- **serverStatus** returns the general status of the database,

-**dbStats** – returns the storage statistics for a selected database,
+4- **dbStats** returns the storage statistics for a selected database,

-**collStats** – returns the statistics on the collection level,
+5- **collStats** returns the statistics on the collection level,

-**replSetGetStatus** – returns the status of the replica set from the perspective of local MongoDB server on which you will run the command.
+6- **replSetGetStatus** returns the status of the replica set from the perspective of local MongoDB server on which you will run the command.